fullptr/datamatic/README.md

 users to define text replacement functions using the full power of Python.
 These can be placed anywhere inside the target repo and Datamatic will discover them.

 ![Plugins](res/Plugin.png)

+### Flags

+This is currently heavily WIP, currently there are some hardcoded flags that can be specified when defining a block in a template: `SCRIPTABLE` and `SAVABLE`.
+These are flags that may be set on components and/or attributes, and when these flags are set, only components/attributes with those flags will get code generated for them.
+This is going to be generalised.
+Currently, extra flags can be defined by users but they can only be used within Plugins currently.